binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 For example type `show` and you will be presented with:

-{title="", linenos=off, lang=bash}
+{linenos=off, lang=bash}
     Shows various framework items

     Usage: show [banner|companies|contacts|credentials|dashboard|domains|hosts|leaks|locations|modules|netblocks|options|ports|profiles|pushpins|schema|vulnerabilities]

 The above outputs are actually table names that contain data you add (discussed soon).

-Then type `show modules` and you will be presented with a listing of all the moduels in `/usr/share/recon-ng/modules/`.
-When I last looked they were:
+Then type `show modules` and you will be presented with a listing of all the moduels in `/usr/share/recon-ng/modules/`:

 {title="recon-ng modules", linenos=off, lang=bash}
     Discovery